Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Where Danube is the right call: the buyer who needs the low entry ticket and the post-handover plan as a financing tool.
 AED 700K studio at Danube's MBR City product is real entry into Dubai property – a Golden Visa path (the unit, paired with another, gets you above the AED 2M threshold), a yield asset (6.5–7.5% gross on a studio in a supplied corridor), and a deposit foothold.

-Where Danube loses: service-charge trajectory and resale liquidity.
+What to model carefully: service-charge trajectory and resale liquidity.
 Three Danube towers I track on Mollak have run service charges +22% cumulative 2021–2025 – the master amenities (the rooftop infinity pools, the kids' play areas, the gym fit-outs) are expensive to maintain at the price point and the cost gets passed through.
-Resale on a Danube studio runs 105+ days median, which is at the wide end of the market.
+Resale on a Danube studio runs 105+ days median, which is at the wider end of the market and informs your hold horizon.

 Build quality is mid-tier – adequate, not striking.
 The newer DG1 and Olivz-branded launches have stepped up but the legacy Danube product (Glitz, Dreamz, Bayz) is honest mid-market.

-Where I would consider Danube: a studio for the Golden Visa stack at the AED 1.5–2M total-portfolio play; would not use Danube as a single-asset bet, would not use the post-handover plan as a financing shortcut without modelling the implied financing cost (it's roughly 7–9% APR equivalent on most plans).
+Where I would consider Danube: a studio for the Golden Visa stack at the AED 1.5–2M total-portfolio play; I'd recommend not using Danube as a single-asset bet, and I'd encourage every buyer to explicitly model the 1% monthly plan's embedded financing cost (it's roughly 7–9% APR equivalent) – often a non-resident mortgage is the cheaper financing route.

 - Lowest-ticket entry point in Dubai branded-developer off-plan (AED 600K studios at launch).